-Any course in which a grade of "D" or better grade was received may not be repeated to qualify for financial aid unless a higher grade is required by the individual academic program, in which case only one repeat is allowable.
+Any course in which a grade of "D" or better grade was received may have the repeated course count toward financial aid eligibility once.

 Shared Programs/Consortium Agreements

 Shared programs are technical college programs that may be delivered at multiple locations based on an agreement between districts.
 The "home" college disburses the aid to the student; therefore, Mid-State has no way to defer the student's tuition until the aid is received.
 It is the student's responsibility to pay the visiting college.
 Students must apply for financial aid at the college granting the degree/diploma.
 The "home" college submits a list of students in the shared program that are attending Mid-State.
 We identify the number of credits the student is attending at Mid-State so their aid can be based on the total credits at both colleges.
 At the end of the term, Mid-State will verify grades received at the "home" college for satisfactory progress standards.